 For a technology that is so ubiquitous, there is still confusion around REST standards.
 REST APIs are the primary form of web services, used widely to power websites, mobile applications, and most enterprise integrations.
-Compared to the previous generation of web services, namely SOAP and XML-RPC, there is much more flexibility with how companies implement RESTful web services.
+Compared to the previous generation of web services, namely SOAP and XML-RPC, there is much more flexibility with how companies create RESTful web services.
 This is because REST was developed to work in a large variety of environments, with multiple data types.
-REST is versatile, but there are still best practices and guidelines to consider.
+Implementing a REST API is versatile, but there are still best practices and guidelines to consider.

 REST is an Architecture, Not a Standard

 REST, which stands for REpresentational State Transfer, was introduced by Roy Fielding in his 2000 dissertation.
 While Fielding described REST outside of HTTP, it was developed alongside the protocol and is most commonly used over HTTP.
 While HTTP is a standard, REST itself is not.
-Rather, it’s an architectural style that provides constraints that guide API design.
+Rather, it’s an architectural style that provides constraints that guide REST API design.

 Many APIs do not conform to every element of REST, which has caused some to use the term RESTful to describe the most common types of APIs.
-Commonly-adopted principles of REST include:
+Commonly-adopted principles of REST APIs include:

 - Client-server separation: the client determines how responses are displayed to the user, allowing the server to parse the request and produce the response.